Balancing Health Benefits and Risks of ACT Subsidies for Africa

 Trained study officers were posted at each of the four participating drug shops during opening hours every day throughout the study period.
 When a household member came into a drug shop to redeem his or her voucher, study officers recorded details such as medicines bought, symptoms, patient characteristics, and true malaria status in case an RDT was administered.

-A slightly lower subsidy level improved targeting without significantly compromising overall access to ACTs.
-At the two lower subsidy levels (80 and 88 percent), households were less likely to use an ACT voucher for adults than at the AMFm target of 92 percent, but the use of vouchers for young children, who are more likely to have malaria and for whom malaria is most dangerous, was unchanged.
-On the other hand, while households were very willing to take RDTs, the RDT subsidy was only somewhat effective at reducing over-treatment and thus improving targeting.
-This was likely caused by high noncompliance - among patients over the age of 5 who tested negative, 49 percent still purchased an ACT.
+A lower subsidy level improved targeting to malaria-positive individuals without compromising access to ACTs among those who need them.
+At the two lower subsidy levels (80 and 88 percent), households were less likely to use an ACT voucher for adults, but no less likely to use a voucher for young children, who are much more likely to actually have malaria and for whom malaria is most dangerous.
+As a result, targeting improved.

 While these results suggest that a slightly lower ACT subsidy than the one proposed by the AMFm would improve targeting without compromising access, the results also make it clear that a large ACT subsidy is needed in order to increase access among the neediest.
 Taking some of the planned ACT subsidy money away from ACTs and putting it towards subsidizing and promoting RDTs could improve targeting and be particularly effective among adults, especially if adherence to test results can be improved.